FZJ-INM1-BDA/siibra-explorer/docs/advanced/datasets.md

 }
 ```

-The dataset is considered relevant (returns true for this conditional) if the stripped `fullId` attribute[^1]  of any of the reference spaces matches to:
+The dataset is considered relevant if the stripped `fullId` attribute[^1]  of any of the reference spaces matches to:

 [^1]: `fullId` is a URI, which in the case of Human Brain Project Knowledge Graph, always starts with `https://nexus.humanbrainproject.org/v0/data/`.
 Stripping the domain allows for easier comparison.